Semrush helps you:

 Tricky… but worth it.

-If you’re having trouble writing content for each page, consider combining pages that have similar content together.
+If you’re having trouble writing content for each page, consider combining pages that have similar content and serve the same purpose.
 Or use the canonical tag.

 Use canonical tag to combine pages with similar content